magicdvd/flutter_plugins/md_multi_window/README.md

     RegisterGeneratedPlugins(registry: flutterViewController)
     // hide on launch ( main() MdMultiWindow.widgetsDidLoad((){}, showWindow: true))
     window.hideOnLaunch = true
+    // whether to terminate the app while this window is the last closed window window.lastWindowClosedShouldTerminateApp = true
     // important!!! create channel with this view controller with this window MdMultiWindowPlugin.attachChannelWithMain(with: flutterViewController, window: window)
     // important!!! set callback after window creation, it is used to register flutter plugin with other created window